khari1090/30-30-site/_posts/2016-10-23-mickey-manipulator.md

 ---

 ## Goal
-Make a program that allows height and width to be edited using user input
+Make a program that allows height and width to be edited using user input.

 ## Result
-I made an entire image editor: change background color, image filter, height/width, and opacity.
+I made an entire image editor: change `backgroundColor`, image filter (color effects), `height`, `width`, and `opacity`.
 Once you learn how to edit one thing in CSS it’s pretty addictive.

 ## Learned
-How to edit css styles using javascript
+How to edit CSS styles using javascript.

 ## Issues
 Sometimes the program is a little buggy and does not change settings so you have to hit refresh.